This Jelly Slice is a delicious classic recipe that you will love! A few tweaks to the original recipe make it better than ever!

 - In a medium bowl add gelatine and ½ cup boiling water and mix well until all gelatine dissolved.

-- Add to this the condensed milk and lemon and mix well.
+- Add to this the condensed milk and lemon and zest if using and mix well.

 - Pour over the chilled base and set aside in the fridge for 30-40 minutes until completely chilled and setting